Arvind Kejriwal Biography

 What next for Kejriwal?

-However, Kejriwal doesn't see the role of PM for himself, preferring to aiming at ruling Delhi with full majority.
-But with the many about-turn the city has witnessed the party make, who knows!
+However, Kejriwal doesn't see the role of PM for himself, preferring to aim at ruling Delhi with full majority.
+But with the many about-turns the city has witnessed the party make, who knows!

 Arvind Kejriwal Facts and Information